Offshore Wind Energy in Brazil

 Logo World Forum Offshore Wind (WFO)

-Johannes Dimas is the representative Brazil within the World Forum Offshore Wind (WFO).
-The WFO is promoting offshore wind energy on a global scale.
+Johannes Dimas is the Country Representative Brazil within the World Forum Offshore Wind (WFO).

 IBAMA hearing in 2019